Natural painkiller PEA takes on ibuprofen in kidney stone recovery trial

 Summary

-This study compares a natural substance called palmitoylethanolamide (PEA) to ibuprofen for pain after a kidney stone procedure.
+This study tests if palmitoylethanolamide (PEA), a natural pain-relieving substance, works as well as ibuprofen for pain after a non-surgical kidney stone procedure.
 About 120 adults will receive either PEA or ibuprofen, and their pain levels will be tracked for 24 hours.
-The goal is to see if PEA can be a safer alternative to common painkillers.
+The goal is to find a safer alternative for people who cannot take standard painkillers.

 Disclaimer Read more